 You can find more information about the culinary Bremen here.

-Once called Kraft Foods, the company now trades as Mondelez International and has its German headquarters in BremenSome of the brands behind Mondelez are over 100 years old, such as Philadelphia, Milka and Kaba.
+Once called Kraft Foods, the company now operates under the name Mondelez International and has its German headquarters in BremenSome of the brands behind Mondelez are over 100 years old, such as Philadelphia, Milka and Kaba.
 During a stroll through Überseestadt, for example, you will pass the building with the well-known stylized palm tree logo, where "Kaba - the plantation drink" was once produced.
 The coffee merchant Ludwig Roselius was not only the inventor of decaffeinated coffee (Kaffee HAG), he also popularized the chocolate drink.
 You can see the old Kaba packaging in the Übersee-Museum.

 They are always 9 centimeters long, 2.6 wide and 1.1 high - the fish sticks.
 Why?
 Because they are cut from a standardized frozen block weighing 7.5 kilograms.
 And the block determines the size of the sticks so that there is no waste.
 With the triumph of the freezer, frozen fish and the Frosta company from Bremerhaven conquered the market.
 Today, Frosta also offers products other than fish and is also a pioneer in sustainability.
 Since 2015, you can see how the sticks are made in Frosta's glass production facility in Bremerhaven.
 Incidentally, the city has the largest fishing port in Europe, which you can see in the Shop window fishing port can experience.